Craftefix/CraftUtils/README.md

   - `tpacancel` - Cancels a teleport request.
   - `trash` - Opens a trash bin inventory.
   - `admingui` - Opens a powerful Interface for Admins
+  - `home` - Teleports to the specified home
+  - `delhome` - Deletes the specified home
+  - `sethome` - Creates a home
+  - `homes` - Shows the users homes

 All Commands can be accessed by the `/cu` command but might have an alias.